Green Crack Strain - Everything you need to know and more!

 This delightful sativa strain has dense buds that are typical to a sativa.
-Bred in the 1970's, it’s a fruity strain that has both potency and flavour.
+Bred in the 1970s, it’s a fruity strain that has both potency and flavor.
 Those who get their hands on this strain will first notice the trichomes that cover it.
 These make for perfect grinding, and, once you’ve ground this strain up, you’ll truly begin to appreciate its magnificence.
-If you really want to enjoy this strain properly, you should also stick it inside a flower vaporiser.
-The main advantages of using a flower vaporiser are:
+If you really want to enjoy this strain properly, you should also stick it inside a flower vaporizer.
+The main advantages of using a flower vaporizer are:

 - Less adulterated taste, as no combustion of plant material or paper